8309h/digital_flake_hakethon/README.md

 1. Register a new user using the `/user/register` endpoint.
 2. Log in using the `/user/login` endpoint to receive a JWT token.
 3. Use the token to authenticate requests to protected routes.
-4. Browse categories and products, add them to your cart, and proceed to checkout.
-5. Administrators can manage categories and products using the appropriate routes.
+4. Administrators can manage categories and products using the appropriate routes.

 ### Routes